VishwaGauravIn/github-profile-readme-maker/README.md

 ![screencapture-gprm-itsvg-in-2022-06-20-23_26_35](https://user-images.githubusercontent.com/81325730/174656518-bfb20479-6b5c-4947-8a5c-f709f35ed345.png)

 # Features
-We got everything that you need !
+We've got everything that you need!
 Create your perfect GitHub Profile ReadMe in the best possible way.
-Lots of features and tools included, all for free !
+Lots of features and tools included, all for free!

-### ⚡ Lightning fast Profile Creation
+### ⚡ Lightning Fast Profile Creation
-Create your Profile ReadMe in just few clicks !
-On an average, it takes less than one minute to create a perfect Profile ReadMe using GPRM
+Create your Profile ReadMe in just a few clicks!
+On an average, it takes less than one minute to create a perfect Profile ReadMe using GPRM.

 ### 📊 Flex Your GitHub Stats
-Be Honest, everyone loves to flex their achievements.
-With tools such as ReadMe Stats, Most Used Languages, Streak Stats you can show your achievements.
+Let's be Honest, everyone loves to flex their achievements.
+With tools such as ReadMe Stats, Most Used Languages, and Streak Stats you can show your achievements.

-### 👥 Visitor Counter
+### 👥 Visitors Counter
-With the use of Visitors Counter you can see how many people viewed your profile, this gives you an idea about how popular you are on GitHub.
+With the use of a Visitors Counter, you can see how many people viewed your profile.
+This gives you an idea about how popular you are on GitHub.

-### 🌐 Add all Social Links
+### 🌐 Add All Social Links
 We have added an option to add your Social Links to increase your reach and promote your works at one place.

 ### 💻 Show Your Tech Stack
-Select from over 300+ tech options and show your tech stack to everyone, Let them know what makes you awesome.
+Select from over 300+ tech options and show your tech stack to everyone.
+Let them know what makes you awesome.

-### 💰 Let people help you with Donations
+### 💰 Let People Help You With Donations
 No matter what your aim is, money is required at some point to boost the process for getting closer to your aim.
-We give you an option to add Donation Links directly into your profile so that people can help you by donating.
+We give you an option to add Donation Links directly to your profile so that people can help you by donating.

 ### 😃 Fun Components
-If fun is required everywhere, how can it be missing from your profile ?
-Now, You can cheer up other people by adding Random Memes and Quotes in your profile.
+If fun is required everywhere, how can it be missing from your profile?
+Now, you can cheer up other people by adding random memes and quotes in your profile.

 ### 🏆 GitHub Trophies
-Got any trophies/medals but oops! how can you show them on your profile?
-Don't worry, GitHub Trophies are the virtual trophies for you.
-Showcase them by adding it to your profile.
+Got any trophies/medals but don't know how to show them on your profile?
+Don't worry!
+GitHub Trophies are the virtual trophies for you.
+Showcase them by adding them to your profile.

 ## Our Social Links
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=normal&logo=linkedin&logoColor=white)](https://linkedin.com/in/VishwaGauravIn)